BigThinkerYes/Portfolio-Template/README.md

 ## The complete in depth detail of each project can be found in project1 and project2 folders
 ## Competencies:
 # Ada2.0 --- backend application using nodejs, Sequelize, sqlite3 and express
+- (Situation) This application was built to test Endpoints using Nodejs, Express and Postman and was created to gain knowledge about api endpoints using JWT
+- (Task) The overall structure of the application was designed around test cases that allows a user to add notes to a log which then is stored within a database using sqlite3.
+- (Action) I was tasked with creating base files and database as well as help with the api testing
 - JF 3.6
 - Can implement a RESTful API
 - one way this was demonstrated this poject was with | router.get("/:id", async (req, res, next) => { | which gets all messages based on there id